-Harris to California on Wednesday to campaign for Newsom
+Harris to California on Wednesday to campaign with Newsom

-Vice President Kamala Harris will visit California’s Bay Area next week to campaign for Gov. Gavin Newsom, who faces possible removal from office in a Sept.
+Vice President Kamala Harris will visit California’s Bay Area next week to campaign with Gov. Gavin Newsom, who faces possible removal from office in a Sept.
 14 recall election.

 Symone Sanders, Harris’ chief spokesperson, tweeted Saturday that the vice president would visit on Wednesday.
 Sanders later confirmed that the trip is for Newsom’s political benefit.

+Newsom was expected to appear with the vice president, Newsom campaign spokesman Nathan Click said.

-Harris was set to campaign with Newsom in late August on her way back to the U.S. after a week of events and appearances in Singapore and Vietnam.
+Harris had been set to campaign with Newsom in late August on her way back to the U.S. after a week of events and appearances in Singapore and Vietnam.
 But she postponed the California stop and returned to Washington because of events in Afghanistan as the U.S. raced to evacuate Americans, allies and vulnerable Afghans before an Aug.
 31 deadline.

-President Joe Biden supports Newsom, a fellow Democrat and first-term governor, and the White said late last month that Biden would travel to California on Newsom’s behalf.
+President Joe Biden supports Newsom, a fellow Democrat and first-term governor, and the White House said late last month that Biden would travel to California on Newsom’s behalf.

 “Well, I would say, first, I can confirm the president does still plan to go and campaign for Gov. Newsom in California,” White House press secretary Jen Psaki told reporters at her Aug.
 25 briefing.
 “I don’t have a date for you at this point in time, but that is still, certainly, his plan.”